bitocredit/php-gateway/README.md

     use Bitocredit\PhpGateway\ApiPhp;

-    // if you set variables inside config file . ypu don't have to pass constructor values
+    // if you set variables inside config file . you don't have to pass constructor values
     $api = new ApiPhp("base_url" , "your_token");
     $result = $api->createWallet("wallet_id"); // replace wallet_id with your wallet id
 ```